Introduction: How Does Liposuction work?

 Surgical steps involved in liposuction

-The surgical steps involved to perform liposuction start with a customized surgical plan.
+The surgical steps involved in performing liposuction start with a customized surgical plan.
 Patients must complete a comprehensive physical examination in order to tally all of the areas that maintain undesirable, excess fat.
 It is critical to address all areas of excess fat when performing liposuction.
-This will ensure removal of all problem areas.
+This will ensure the removal of all problem areas.
 It will also help determine whether you can accomplish your goals in a single surgery or whether you will require two surgeries.
 Staging of liposuction may be required if you require more than 5 Liters of fat removal.
-This is the limit of safe liposuction volume permitted by the state medical board that can be performed in an out patient surgical center.
-When you complete your initial consultation your doctor will be able to recommend whether a single or two staged liposuction procedure is best for you.
-You might be wondering why is it so important to remove all of the excess fat?
+This is the limit of safe liposuction volume permitted by the state medical board that can be performed in an outpatient surgical center.
+When you complete your initial consultation your doctor will be able to recommend whether a single or two-staged liposuction procedure is best for you.
+You might be wondering why is it so important to remove all of the excess fat.
 We will discuss this later.

 Traditional liposuction technique